A Simple and Scalable Representation for Graph Generation: Method

 \textbf{Reduction of the vocabulary size.} In training a generative model for edge lists and \Repname, the vocabulary size of $(s_{m}, t_{m})$ and $(a_{m}, b_{m})$ determines the complexity of the model.
 Here, we show that the vocabulary size of our \Repname is $B^{2}$ for the graph bandwidth $B$, which is smaller than the vocabulary size $N^{2}$ of the original edge list representation.
 Many real-world graphs, such as molecules and community graphs, exhibit low bandwidths as shown in \cref{appx:graph_stat} and by \citet{diamant2023improving}.

 The vocabulary size of our \Repname representation is bounded by $\max_{m} a_{m} \cdot \max_{m} b_{m}$.
-On one hand, the maximum intra-edge gap encoding coincides with the definition of the graph bandwidth, i.e., the maximum difference between a pair of adjacent nodes, denoted as $\max_{m} b_{m}=B$ (\cref{fig:method_bw} illustrates the definition).
+On one hand, the maximum intra-edge gap encoding coincides with the definition of the graph bandwidth, i.e., the maximum difference between a pair of adjacent nodes, denoted as $\max_{m} b_{m}=B$ as described in \cref{fig:method_bw}.
 On the other hand, we can obtain the following upper bound for the inter-edge encoding:

 where the first inequality is based on deriving $s_{m} \leq \max_{\ell < m} t_{\ell}$ from the graph connectivity constraint: each source node index $s_{m}$ must appear as a target node index in prior for the graph to be connected, i.e., $s_{m}=t_{\ell}$ for some $\ell < m$.
 Consequently, the vocabulary size of our \Repname representation is upper-bounded by $\max_{m} a_{m} \cdot \max_{m} b_{m} \leq B^{2}$.